Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 • Designed for easy installation in place of a standard bathtub

-• Free delivery to the nearest Home Depot store or curbside to residential addresses in the United States (except AK, GU, HI, PR or VI)
+• Curbside delivery to most residential addresses in the United States

-• Financing available through the Home Depot Consumer Card and customers can pay with cash, credit card or PayPal
+• Financing available through the Home Depot Consumer Card and customers can pay with cash (in-store only), credit card or PayPal

 The Takeaway